Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Critical periods are important because many crucial functions of our body are established during those periods, and some only during those periods.

-Scientists have found that the following functions are best developed during their critical or sensitive periods:
+Scientists have found that the following functions are best developed during their critical periods.

-In a study in a Romanian orphanage, only orphans who were adopted by foster families before the age of 2 developed emotional regulation skills comparable to those of the never institutionalized children6.
+In a study in a Romanian orphanage, only orphans who were adopted by foster families before the age of 2 were able to develop emotional regulation skills comparable to those of the never institutionalized children6.
+Those who remained in the orphanage suffered from deprivation of social contact or maternal care, and grew up lacking emotional regulation.

-The sensitive period of emotional regulation is therefore believed to be from birth to age 2.
+The sensitive period of emotional self regulation is therefore believed to be from birth to age 2.

 Absolute pitch is the ability to identify and produce the pitch of a musical sound without an external reference point8.